Virginia General Assembly abandons Commanders stadium bill - WHIZ News

 The team maintained that the new venue project would be a “remarkable economic development opportunity.”

-The news came a day after an assistant coach for the team issued an apology after initially doubling down on a comparison he made on social media between the violent attack on the U.S. Capitol on Jan.
+A day earlier, Saslaw said Del Rio’s comments were “not helpful” but indicated he planned to continue pressing for the passage of the legislation.
+Del Rio apologized after initially doubling down on a comparison he made on social media between the violent attack on the U.S. Capitol on Jan.
 6, 2021, and the protests in the wake of the police killing of George Floyd.

-The remarks from Jack Del Rio, a former linebacker who now runs Washington’s defense, prompted a quick backlash.
-Several key lawmakers from northern Virginia who had previously supported the measure announced they no longer backed the deal.
+The remarks from the former linebacker who now runs Washington’s defense prompted a quick backlash, including several key lawmakers from northern Virginia who had previously supported the measure announcing they no longer backed the deal.

-Differing versions of legislation that would have offered the team lucrative tax incentives to help finance a new Virginia stadium cleared both chambers of the General Assembly this year, drawing an unusual bipartisan mix of supporters.
+Differing versions of legislation that would have helped the team finance a Virginia stadium cleared both chambers of the General Assembly this year, drawing an unusual bipartisan mix of supporters.
 But defectors had begun to raise concerns even before Del Rio’s remarks, worrying about the transportation impacts of a potential project in an area already notorious for congestion, as well as the fiscal impact of the tax benefits the legislation would offer.
 One version initially had no cap on the amount of taxes the team would have been allowed to recover.

 Ongoing investigations into the team by attorneys general and Congress focused on both the team’s workplace culture and allegations of financial improprieties — which the Commanders have denied — didn’t help either.